Getting started with Python on the Rascal

 return render_template('/page.html')

-Here's what a function might look like filled in.
+Here's what the example function might look like filled in.

 @public.route('/send-to-lcd', methods=['POST'])